victoriajeniluc/Practice/Java/Java_questions.md

 15. importance of using a exclusive OR logical operator (^)?
 16. review explict casting and implict casting
 17. What is fall through?
 Importance?
 18. While using the switch case... if I did 1 % 2 ... why wouldn't it run to the default ?
 It still printed out odd?
+19. MORE WORK ON TERNARY OPEATORS!!!!